pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 as messages in a log, things that do not risk causing a consistency error due to concurrent operations.

 ..
-The library function ``construct_cassandra_eventstore()`` can be used to construct an event store that uses the Apache Cassandra classes.
+Todo: The library function ``construct_cassandra_eventstore()`` can be used to
+.. construct an event store that uses the Apache Cassandra classes.

 .. .. code:: python